Paired difference test

-In statistics, a paired difference test is a type of location test that is used when comparing two sets of paired measurements to assess whether their population means differ.
-A paired difference test uses additional information about the sample that is not present in an ordinary unpaired testing situation, either to increase the statistical power, or to reduce the effects of confounders.
+A paired difference test, better known as a paired comparison, is a type of location test that is used when comparing two sets of paired measurements to assess whether their population means differ.
+A paired difference test is designed for situations where there is dependence between pairs of measurements (in which case a test designed for comparing two independent samples would not be appropriate).
+That applies in a within-subjects study design, i.e., in a study where the same set of subjects undergo both of the conditions being compared.

-Specific methods for carrying out paired difference tests are, for normally distributed difference t-test (where the population standard deviation of difference is not known) and the paired Z-test (where the population standard deviation of the difference is known), and for differences that may not be normally distributed the Wilcoxon signed-rank test as well as the paired permutation test.
+Specific methods for carrying out paired difference tests include the paired-samples t-test, the paired Z-test, the Wilcoxon signed-rank test and others.

-The most familiar example of a paired difference test occurs when subjects are measured before and after a treatment.
-Such a "repeated measures" test compares these measurements within subjects, rather than across subjects, and will generally have greater power than an unpaired test.
-Another example comes from matching cases of a disease with comparable controls.

 Use in reducing variance

 Paired difference tests for reducing variance are a specific type of blocking.
 To illustrate the idea, suppose we are assessing the performance of a drug for treating high cholesterol.
 Under the design of our study, we enroll 100 subjects, and measure each subject's cholesterol level.
 Then all the subjects are treated with the drug for six months, after which their cholesterol levels are measured again.
 Our interest is in whether the drug has any effect on mean cholesterol levels, which can be inferred through a comparison of the post-treatment to pre-treatment measurements.

 The key issue that motivates the paired difference test is that unless the study has very strict entry criteria, it is likely that the subjects will differ substantially from each other before the treatment begins.
 Important baseline differences among the subjects may be due to their gender, age, smoking status, activity level, and diet.

 There are two natural approaches to analyzing these data: